PakeezaSaeed/pakeezasaeed/README.md

 ## Hello there! 👋

-I'm Pakeeza Saeed, the wearer of many hats in the data world.
-I am a Microsoft Certified Data Analyst, helping companies view and take advantage of their data, optimize business processes, build pipelines and engineer data.
+I'm Pakeeza Saeed, the wearer of many hats in the data world!
+I am a Microsoft Certified Data Analyst, helping companies view and take advantage of their data, optimize business processes, build dashboards and pipelines and engineer data.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------